Rates of Convergence for Chains of Expansive Markov Operators: Abstract

 \section{Abstract}

-In \cite{HerLukStu22a} it is shown that, iterations of randomly selected $\alpha$-firmly nonexpansive mappings in a Euclidean space converge in the Prokhorov-L\`evi metric to an invariant probability measure of the corresponding Markov operator.
-We provide here conditions that guarantee local rates of convergence in distribution of iterated random functions that are {\em expansive} mappings in locally compact Hadamard spaces.
-Our results are applied to stochastic forward-backward splitting, stochastic tomography for X-FEL imaging, and the computation of Fr\'echet means in model spaces for phylogenetic trees.
+We provide conditions that guarantee local rates of convergence in distribution of iterated random functions that are {\em not nonexpansive} mappings in locally compact Hadamard spaces.
+Our results are applied to stochastic instances of common algorithms in optimization, stochastic tomography for X-FEL imaging, and a stochastic algorithm for the computation of Fr\'echet means in model spaces for phylogenetic trees.

 { {\bfseries 2010 Mathematics Subject Classification:} Primary 60J05, 46N10, 46N30, 65C40, 49J55 Secondary 49J53, 65K05.\\ }